CustomTypeOne/LoopPatches/README.md

     * Double click on `LoopPatches-main.zip`
     * You will notice this creates the `LoopPatches-main` folder
         * No further action is required

-    * You can use the same finder window for the next step - you won't need this location again
+You can use the same finder window for the next step - you won't need this location again.

 ### Open New Terminal at LoopWorkspace